Qureshi to visit Afghanistan next week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Foreign Minister, Shah Mehmood Qureshi, will visit Afghanistan on one-day visit on Saturday.
+ISLAMABAD: Foreign Minister Shah Mehmood Qureshi will visit Afghanistan on one-day visit on Saturday.

-This will be Foreign Minister Qureshi’s first visit to any foreign country in his present capacity.
-According to sources, the Pakistan and Afghan side will hold delegation-level talks at the Foreign Office.
+This will be Foreign Minister Qureshi’s first visit to any foreign country.
+According to sources, the Pakistani and Afghan side will hold delegation-level talks at the Foreign Office.
 The two sides will also discuss bilateral trade issues and Pak-Afghan Action Plan for Peace and Stability.
-In the meeting, the issue of Jalalabad’s Consul General being shut down will also be discussed.
+In the meeting, the issue of Jalalabad’s Counsel General being shut down will also be discussed.
 Besides, matters related to across-the-border terrorism and border management will be discussed.
-Qureshi will also meet Afghan Chief Executive Abdullah Abdullah and Afghan President Ashraf Ghani.
+During the visit, Foreign Minister Shah Mehmood Qureshi will also meet Afghan Chief Executive Abdullah Abdullah and Afghan President Ashraf Ghani.

-ISLAMABAD: The Foreign Minister, Shah Mehmood Qureshi, will visit Afghanistan on one-day visit on Saturday.
+ISLAMABAD: Foreign Minister Shah Mehmood Qureshi will visit Afghanistan on one-day visit on Saturday.

-This will be Foreign Minister Qureshi’s first visit to any foreign country in his present capacity.
-According to sources, the Pakistan and Afghan side will hold delegation-level talks at the Foreign Office.
+This will be Foreign Minister Qureshi’s first visit to any foreign country.
+According to sources, the Pakistani and Afghan side will hold delegation-level talks at the Foreign Office.
 The two sides will also discuss bilateral trade issues and Pak-Afghan Action Plan for Peace and Stability.
-In the meeting, the issue of Jalalabad’s Consul General being shut down will also be discussed.
+In the meeting, the issue of Jalalabad’s Counsel General being shut down will also be discussed.
 Besides, matters related to across-the-border terrorism and border management will be discussed.
-Qureshi will also meet Afghan Chief Executive Abdullah Abdullah and Afghan President Ashraf Ghani.
+During the visit, Foreign Minister Shah Mehmood Qureshi will also meet Afghan Chief Executive Abdullah Abdullah and Afghan President Ashraf Ghani.

 Comments